TITLE 92: TRANSPORTATION

 "Adult Driver Education Course Provider" or "Provider" − an entity certified by the Secretary of State to provide an adult driver education course in a classroom setting, which also may be certified to offer an adult driver education course online.

-"Commercial Driver Training School" an entity licensed by the Secretary of State to engage in the business of giving instruction for a fee in the driving of motor vehicles or in the preparation of an applicant for examination given by the Secretary of State for a driver's license or permit.
+"Commercial Driver Training School" – an entity licensed by the Secretary of State to engage in the business of giving instruction for a fee in the driving of motor vehicles or in the preparation of an applicant for examination given by the Secretary of State for a driver's license or permit.
+This definition does not include school districts and regional offices of education that share the cost of providing entry-level driving training for current and prospective school bus driver applicants of the district, so long as no fee is charged to the school bus driver applicant.

-the vehicle has a Gross Vehicle Weight Rating (GVWR) of 26,001 pounds or more or such a lesser GVWR as subsequently determined by federal regulations (49 CFR 383 (2008)); or
+the vehicle has a Gross Vehicle Weight Rating (GVWR) of 26,001 pounds or more or a lesser GVWR subsequently determined by federal regulations (49 CFR 383 (2020)); or

 any combination of vehicles with a Gross Combination Weight Rating (GCWR) of 26,001 pounds or more, provided the GVWR of any vehicle or vehicles being towed is 10,001 pounds or more; or

-the vehicle is designed to transport 16 more persons; or
+the vehicle is designed to transport 16 or more persons; or

-"Defined Time Frame Course" A Teenage Accredited 30 Hour Classroom Course that must be distributed regularly over a minimum period of 4 complete weeks and must have definite starting and completion dates.
+"Defined Time Frame Course" – A teen accredited 30 hour classroom course that must be distributed regularly over a minimum period of 4 complete weeks and must have definite starting and completion dates.
 Students may not be absent for more than 4 class sessions (8 clock hours) of the course.

-"Department" Department of Driver Services within the Office of the Secretary of State.
+"Department" – the Department of Driver Services within the Office of the Secretary of State.

-"Hazardous Materials" any material that has been designated as hazardous under 49 USC 5103 and is required to be placarded under subpart F of 49 CFR 172 (2008) or any quantity of a material listed as a select agent or toxin in 42 CFR 73 (2008).
+"Hazardous Materials" – any material that has been designated as hazardous under 49 U.S.C.
+5103 and is required to be placarded under subpart F of 49 CFR 172 (2020) or any quantity of a material listed as a select agent or toxin in 42 CFR 73 (2020).

 "Illinois Vehicle Code" or "Vehicle Code" or "IVC" − 625 ILCS 5.